... because some people need it.

 (Better would be to therefore to replace the use of credit cards, delivered with a bill to pay.
 A method that has worked flawlessly, since over 100 years, as used by mail order firms with catalogue plus telephone.
 Or at least with reserving goods and delivery only after payment by bank transfer.
 For which a special E-Banking device is sufficient, issued by one's bank (and updated at their cost!).
 This can use WLAN, and is so independent of computer/tablet/phone.
 To use it insert customer card and enter PIN, same as at an ATM or credit card terminal.
 Or one could simply go without such a device to one's banks own ATMs, which have been extended for this.
 Or if both do not fit, also the banks E-Banking website, where enforced-HTTP is acceptable, next to the other alternatives.
 All three variants are way safer than anything involving credit cards.)

 Such an above "Secure" Link can also be combined with setting a HSTS entry, which tells the browser, that a site once visited with HTTPS shall always be visited with this.
 Even if it gets a HTTP URL to the site and there is no HTTPS Redirect.
-Because using HSTS a fitting browser itself makes an internal redirect.
+Because using HSTS a fitting browser itself makes an internal redirect, but such without stay with HTTP, the best for both sides.
 (With a "Nonsecure" Link the HSTS entry has first to be cleared, before going back to HTTP, in addition to deleting autologin cookies.)
 With this clicking on the "Secure" link in the HTTP version is only required once.
 There so remains an identical minimal danger as with an initial Redirect.
 After the site offers the same comfort, direct to HTTPS, without first clicking on "Secure".
 It is then still possible to place HTTP links, so that HTTP users do not keep on landing on HTTPS, which does not work for them, with repeatedly have to delete the "s".
 Search engines can even be redirected to HTTP, so that they always offer HTTP links.

 The web admin with the above "Edit" link falsifying argument exited the discussion, after I had described this, without commenting on it.
 Most likely because he noticed, that this would work well, but did not want to accept and admit the consequences of it.
 This is typical of the behaviour of such fanatics: As soon as they notice, that they can not justify themselves, after a sensible compromise has been shown, which would require acceptance of others, they just run away instead of admitting their errors.
 Most likely, because they are trying to justify a politically motivated "all with crypto" aim with pseudo-technical arguments and collapse as soon as these fail real-technical criteria.